Does it really matter if you apply your face oil before your moisturizer? Or if you put on your vitamin C after your retinol?

 I firmly believe (no pun intended!) that most people will benefit from a nightly retinoid as their main skin treatment.
 "Retinoid" is an umbrella term referring to the family of vitamin A derivatives—which includes retinol, retinol esters, retinaldehyde, retinoic acid esters and prescription treatments like tretinoin.
 These ingredients are best applied at night, away from UV light.

-- Shani Darden Retinol Reform (reviewed here) delivers both retinyl propionate and lactic acid, and is surprisingly potent.
+- Shani Darden Retinol Reform delivers equal parts encapsulated retinol and lactic acid.

 - African Botanics Retinal Night Cream stars retinaldehyde, which is the direct precursor to retinoic acid (and more active than retinol).